Become a sperm donor

 Once all of the test results are back and have been discussed with you, appointments will be scheduled for the donations at our private clinic.

 You can typically expect between five and ten appointments for sperm donation.
-It’s hard work, we know!
-But this ensures that there are enough swimmers available from your donation, to give people the best chance possible who are hoping to conceive through donor sperm.
+This ensures that there are enough swimmers available from your donation, to give people the best chance possible who are hoping to conceive.

 Step 5 – One last check

-It’s an incredible gift, and could help someone achieve their dreams of having a family.
+Sperm donation is an incredible gift and could help someone achieve their dreams of having a family.

 Step 6 – What happens once a child is born?